What is Due Diligence in Project Finance?

 - Adequacy of liquidated damages and penalty payable on non-performance

 Assessment of financial structure

 The following aspects need to be considered in order to access the financial structure:

-- Sinking fund build-up – Build-up of a sinking fund or Debt Service Reserve Account is usually built up in order to safeguard the lender’s Such a fund entails deposit of a certain amount in a designated reserve account which is used towards debt servicing in the event of a shortfall in any year/quarter of the debt repayment period.
+- Sinking fund build-up – Build-up of a sinking fund or Debt Service Reserve Account is usually established in order to safeguard the lenders’ interests.
+Such a fund entails deposit of a certain amount in a designated reserve account which is used towards debt servicing in the event of a shortfall in any year/quarter of the debt repayment period.

 - Trust and retention mechanism – In projects, a trust and retention mechanism is often incorporated in order to safeguard the lenders’ interest.
 The mechanism entails all revenues from the company to be routed to a designated account.
 The proceeds thus credited to the account are utilized towards payment of various dues in a predefined order of priority.
 Generally, the following waterfall of payments is established: statutory payments including tax payments, operating expenditure payments, capital expenditure payments, debt servicing, dividends and other restricted payments.